DanielOgorchock/ST_Anything/Arduino/libraries/SmartThings/README.md

   - On Windows, it's located in `C:\My Documents\Arduino\libraries`
   - On Mac, it's located in `~/Documents/Arduino/libraries`
   - Restart the Arduino IDE so it will scan the new library
-  - Assumption: If you're using an ESP8266 based board, you should already have added support for it to the IDE (Google it if needed.)
+  - Assumption: If you're using an ESP8266 or ESP32 based board, you should already have added support for it to the IDE (Google it if needed.)

 ##Pre-Requisites for using Ethernet based connectivity (Arduino/W5100, Arduino/ESP-01, NodeMCU ESP8266, ESP-01)
 - Your SmartThings HUB must have a Static TCP/IP Address assigned via your router's DHCP Server.
 Since this procedure varies by router model, Google it!